ckhordiasma/xoid/_posts/2024-07-25-vyos-terraform-proxmox-notes.md

 ---
 layout: post
 title: "Installing vyos as a Proxmox VM using Terraform"
-tags:
+tags: proxmox terraform vyos ansible
-- proxmox
-- terraform
-- vyos
-- ansible
 ---

 In order to get more practice with advanced networking topics, I wanted to have ways for me to quickly spin up router VMs that I can test with.
 After doing some googling I decided on vyos as my router of choice for now.
 For the "quick" part I planned on using Terraform with Proxmox (the hypervisor I use at home).

 ## Terraform on Proxmox

 I had some prior work with creating basic VMs and LXCs with Proxmox, but it was kind of in a disorganized state.
 I cleaned it up and make a public git repo with some terraform modules.
-This is located [here](https://github.com/kodama-labs/tf-proxmox).
-I would need to make some modifications to the VM module I made to make it work for routers in general.
-For example, my VM module assumes the VM only needs one NIC.
-Overall though, it is a good starting point.
+This is located here: <https://github.com/kodama-labs/tf-proxmox>.
+I needed to make some modifications to the VM module I made to make it work for routers in general.
+For example, my VM module assumes the VM only needs one NIC. [here] is a snapshot of my repo from when I started this project.

+Overall though, it was a good starting point.

 ## Cloud-init and vyos